It’s easy to see how far an absurd idea can travel.

 No explanation, no anger, just end it.
 An “how dare you say that” invites clarification depending on the phrase that proceeds it.
 ‘You’re an idiot’ or ‘you have no right to say that’ or ‘you’re a hero for saying that’, sets the contexts for the proper response.

 A single further clarification.
-A person can only say is what they have thought of, for what is speech but the concrete form of the thoughts that proceeded them?
+All a person can only say is what they have thought of, for what is speech but the concrete form of the thoughts that proceeded them?
 Your words are a snap-shot of your ideas.
 How another understands them and their response is a picture of their understanding.
 You can only clarify what they want to see clearly.

 Remember the rocks.